joan-ekj/hangman525/README.md

 1) check_guess: this function checks that the the user guess is valid
 2) ask_for_input: this function checks that the user input is valid

+Lessons
+1) Object-Oriented Programming (OOP) - I've been able to practice OOP concepts in Python.
+The flow of the game follows codes encapsulation within a class 'Hangman' ...
+2) Data Structure
+3)

 ## Installation
 This code is written in Python.